 Heading Sources

 There are several different heading sources available for Boreas.
-The heading sources can be configured using the Filter Options page in the Web UI (see Using the Web User Interface) or in the Manager application (see Using Boreas Manager).
+The heading sources can be configured using the Filter Options page in the web UI (see Using the web user interface) or in the Manager application (see Boreas Manager).
 It is possible to use multiple heading sources and this can provide performance benefits.

 North Seeking Gyrocompass Heading